 Explore the rich teachings of this tradition.

-This series brings is intended as an overview of the different perspectives and rich teachings within this tradition.
+This series brings teachers from different backgrounds to share diverse perspectives and rich teachings within this tradition.
 Those interested in gaining a deeper, more comprehensive understanding of the philosophy of the practice are encouraged to attend.

 $10 contribution is suggested, but not required.